kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

         git push origin master
         ```

-**If the blog posts do not add to the folder, or they do not appear as expected on the local website, do not push the changes back to GitHub.
+**If the blog posts are not added to the folder, or they do not appear as expected on the local website, do not push the changes back to GitHub.
 Instead submit an issue report on the respository specifying the problem**

 ## Manually adding blogs to the website